ratul3773/PH_Assignment_3/README.md

 ### 📄 License

-This sumple SQL project is open-source and can be used for learning, academic purposes.
+This simple SQL project is open-source and can be used for learning, academic purposes.